konoikon/Backend-Django-Hackpack/README.md

 ## How to use this Hackpack

-1. Click the *Use Template* button on this repo.
-This will automatically create your own repository that uses this source code.
+1. Click the *Use this template* button on this repo.
+Then follow the instructions to create your own repository using this code.
 2. `git clone` the repository to your local machine
 3. `cd` into the `hackpack` directory
 4. Create a new python [virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).